Cactoidal/Treasure-Seeker/godot/README.md

 <img width="1009" alt="1FHEGame" src="https://github.com/Cactoidal/ZAMAfhEVMGame/assets/115384394/f123b91a-66bb-48cf-abfd-70b12105455e">

-Basic UI is put together, but a little hard to confirm whether it's working at the moment.
+Basic UI is put together.
+I've realized that the "player point balance" also needs to be initialized, which I've accomplished by generating a random euint32, then subtracting it from itself.